 Concurrently, this militarization was one aspect of a totalitarian system like the one in the USSR at the time.
 However, the science fiction movies of the period were also produced to earn money.
 So whenever “…the actual realities of war might sour an audience or the enjoyment of imaginary wars, cinematic genres capable of generic displacement seem to flourish.
 From the safe distance of metaphor or allegory, they comment on historical events that are too close to discern clearly, too frightening to contemplate, or too painful to remember for any literal representation.”

-Apart from an excellent introduction, Hantke’s chapter on “Decolonization,” a real image of the US politics abroad (basically the Third World) is indeed worth reading.
-There he very convincingly shows the expansion of the American military-industrial complex to other countries and the strong involvement in postcolonial conflicts; which leads to another disguised theme, namely paranoia, in science fiction films during the Cold War.
+In addition to an excellent introduction, Hantke’s chapter on “Decolonization,” a real image of the US politics abroad (basically the Third World) is indeed worth reading.
+There he very convincingly shows the expansion of the American military-industrial complex into other countries and the strong involvement in postcolonial conflicts; which leads to another disguised theme, namely paranoia, in science fiction films during the Cold War.
 While the US felt it necessary to keep an open eye for intruders even in remote and exotic countries thousands of miles away from the US mainland, the USSR was moved with similar paranoia (and brutal military force) to keep its satellite states under control.

 Hantke’s last chapter evaluates the science fiction movies of the 1990s and the post 9/11 productions of the genre; or rather how those movies deal with the long shadow of the genre films from the 1950s.

-With the emphasis on the military and its influence on civilian life, this study on horror/science fiction movies brings a lot of fresh energy in the evaluation and appreciation of this movie variety.
+With the emphasis on the military and its influence on civilian life, this study on horror/science fiction movies brings a lot of fresh energy to the evaluation and appreciation of this movie variety.

 Review by Dr. A. Ebert © 2018